creativeprojects/resticprofile/README.md

-      --no-ansi         disable ansi control characters (disable console colouring) -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") -v, --verbose         display all debugging information -w, --wait            wait at the end until the user presses the enter key
+      --no-ansi         disable ansi control characters (disable console colouring) -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") --trace           display even more debugging information -v, --verbose         display some debugging information -w, --wait            wait at the end until the user presses the enter key

 resticprofile own commands:
-   version       display version (run in vebose mode for detailed information) self-update   update resticprofile to latest version (does not update restic) profiles      display profile names from the configuration file show          show all the details of the current profile random-key    generate a cryptographically secure random key to use as a restic key file schedule      schedule a backup unschedule    remove a scheduled backup status        display the status of a scheduled backup job
+   version       display version (run in verbose mode for detailed information) self-update   update to latest resticprofile (use -q/--quiet flag to update without confirmation) profiles      display profile names from the configuration file show          show all the details of the current profile random-key    generate a cryptographically secure random key to use as a restic keyfile schedule      schedule a backup unschedule    remove a scheduled backup status        display the status of a scheduled backup job

 ```